 Common Sweeteners and Their Gelling Interactions

-Sweeteners are broadly categorized by their molecular structure, which dictates how they bind with water and interact with gelling polymers.
+Sweeteners fall into categories based on their molecular structure, which determines how they bind with water and interact with gelling polymers.
+That structure makes all the difference.

 Sugars (Sucrose, Glucose Syrups)

-Traditional sugars like sucrose are considered "high solids" sweeteners.
-They are highly effective at promoting a firm, clear gel.
-By competing for water molecules, they help to concentrate the gelling agent, leading to a stronger network and a reduced setting time.
-Glucose syrups also inhibit sugar crystallization, resulting in a smoother, chewier texture.
+Traditional sugars like sucrose are "high solids" sweeteners.
+They're effective at producing a firm, clear gel.
+By competing for water molecules, they concentrate the gelling agent, creating a firmer gel that sets faster.
+Glucose syrups also prevent sugar crystals, giving you a smoother, chewier texture.

 Polyols (Sorbitol, Maltitol, Isomalt)